 September 2016 6

 As a result, even if there really were an event, the segment it lies in would not be searched.
 And it would be useless to do investigate on such a datafile.
 In general, the background being injected on should have the proper data quality flags on.
 Because the event of GW150914 is a compact binary coalescence system [7] and the mass is big enough to be categorized as “high mass” [22], the flag of “CBCHIGH CAT4” should be on.
-Besides, there should not be any other injections which would affect my recovery, so the flag of “HW” should be off.
-[23] The specific way to slice qualified data segments is given in the code in appendix section IX.
+Besides, there should not be any other injections which would affect my recovery, so the flag of “HW” should be off [23].
+The specific way to slice qualified data segments is given in the code in appendix section IX.

-The process of gathering the raw data for analysis could be categorized into steps—making and recovering the software injection.
+The process of gathering the raw data for analysis could be categorized into two steps—making and recovering the software injection.
 The injections were made by simply superposing the waveform onto the background signal.
-Five were made to each of the ten datafiles at randomly selected points.
+Five injections were made into each of the ten datafiles at randomly selected points.
 In addition to the original strain, the waveform signal was amplified by factors ranging from 2 to 30, with a serial interval of 2, and was injected at the same points as those for the unamplified signal.
 In total, that was 800 injections.
 To recover the injection, signal-to-noise ratio (SNR) [24] of each injection was computed with matched filter [25].
-In addition, another set of recoveries were done with no injections in the datafile, which served as a check of the false alarms, the details of which will be adressed in section IV B. That was 850 SNR values in total.
+In addition, another set of recoveries were done with no injections in the datafile, which served as a check of the false alarms, the details of which will be addressed in section IV B. That was 850 SNR values in total.
 The signal processing was almost entirely the same as that in the tutorial on LOSC site [19].
 The exact python code is given in the appendix section IX with more detailed description.

 IV.
 DATA ANALYSIS